 # systemctl start/status/stop/restart wazuh-manager

-Access the Wazuh server API console on the dashboard
+Access the Wazuh server API console

-Execute API request
+Execute API request in console

-Logging into the Wazuh server API via command line
+Authenticate the Wazuh server API via command line

 To ensure secure access, all Wazuh server API endpoints require authentication.
-Users must include a JSON Web Token (JWT) in every request.
-JWT is an open standard (RFC 7519) that defines a compact and self-contained method for securely transmitting information between parties as a JSON object.
-Follow the steps below to log into the Wazuh server API using POST /security/user/authenticate and obtain a token necessary for accessing the API endpoints:
+Follow the steps outlined in the POST /security/user/authenticate reference guide to obtain a token necessary for accessing the API endpoints:

 1. Run the following command to send a user authentication POST request to the Wazuh server API and store the returned JWT in the TOKEN variable.
 Replace <WAZUH_API_USER> and <WAZUH_API_PASSWORD> with your credentials.